GClunies/reflekt/README.md

 ### Schema Registry
 Schema registries store and serve schemas.
-When a schema is pushed to a registry, it can be used to validate events as they flow through.
-Reflekt works with schema registries from CDPs, SaaS vendors, and open-source projects - letting teams to decide between managed and self-hosted solutions.
+When a schema is registered in a regsitry, it can be used to validate events as they flow through your data collection infrastructure.
+Reflekt works with schema registries from CDPs, SaaS vendors, and open-source projects, letting teams to decide between managed and self-hosted solutions.

 | Registry | Cost | Open Source | Schema Versions | Recommended Workflow |
 |----------|------|-------------|------------------------|-----------------|